zkrising/Tachi/docs/docs/api/routes/gpt-targets.md

 *****

-## Retrieve information about a specific goal and its subscribers
+## Retrieve information about a specific goal and its subscribers.

 `GET /api/v1/games/:game/:playtype/targets/goals/:goalID`